Judy Klass - personal site

 Here is the end of the play with Monica Ortega doing an amazing job in the role (she was cast less than a week before the show opened, and learning a ten-minute monologue play and doing it with feeling in so short a time is quite a feat) in Tennessee Women Theater Project's Women's Work Festival:

-A moment from Night of the Living Relatives in a one-act festival produced by Carrollwood Players Theatre in Tampa, Florida in 2022:
+A moment from Night of the Living Relatives in a one-act festival produced by Carrollwood Players Theatre in Tampa, Florida:

-(Below and right -- photos taken by Andrew Watkins of NIGHT OF THE LIVING RELATIVES from Bite-Sized Theatre's Halloween Spooktacular in NYC in 2019.)
+(Below and right -- photos taken by Andrew Watkins of NIGHT OF THE LIVING RELATIVES from Bite-Sized Theatre's Halloween Spooktacular in NYC:)

 NIGHT OF THE LIVING RELATIVES is a ten-minute play that Tom Delfino has made into a short film.
 The play appears in the Smith & Kraus anthology The Best Ten-Minute Plays of 2012: